We foster international solidarity by giving people who care the opportunity to support refugees in dignified, meaningful ways.

-More than 1,500 people, from 40 nations, aged up to 78 years old have worked with us as volunteers in Greece, Bangladesh, Mexico and Cyprus.
+More than 1,800 people, from 40 nations, aged up to 78 years old have worked with us as volunteers in Greece, Bangladesh, Mexico, Moldova and Cyprus.
 They have worked in some of the most challenging circumstances, so we know how you can be effective and how to look after your welfare.

 We work in safe environments but we have created a specific policy for working in Moldova to manage specific risks there.

-We need you to be at least 18 in Moldova.
+We need you to be at least 18 in Moldova and UK.
 Cyprus is a little more challenging so we need people to be at least 21.
 There is no upper age limit!

-Yes – around 1,500 people from 40 nations have volunteered with us in Greece, Bangladesh, Mexico and Cyprus and they have all started helping from the first day they have arrived.
+Yes – around 1,800 people from 40 nations have volunteered with us in Greece, Bangladesh, Mexico.
+Moldova and Cyprus and they have all started helping from the first day they have arrived.
 After all this time and all those people, we know how you can be effective.
 We have trained and professional Coordinators in each location and we respond to what people want.
 About 30% of our volunteers come back and volunteer more than once.

 Each one is different, catering for a different group of people at a different point in their journey.
-We have prepared this little table to show what the key differences are.
+Here is a handy table so you can compare the key differences at a glance.

 Where you go depends on you – as long as we have availability and we think you understand the pressures, you are welcome to choose.